 Ultra Low Emission Zone

-Final preparations are being made to launch the central London Ultra Low Emission Zone (ULEZ) in four months’ time.
+Final preparations are being made to launch the central London Ultra Low Emission Zone (ULEZ) in April.

 The ULEZ will require vehicles driving into central London to meet new emissions standards or pay a daily charge.
 The scheme will operate 24 hours a day, seven days a week, within the existing Congestion Charging Zone (CCZ), in addition to the existing Congestion Charge.
 London’s toxic air is one of the biggest health challenges of this generation.
 Around half of London’s air pollution is caused by road transport and the ULEZ is one of a range of measures to clean it up.